syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

   {% endtabs %}

-You can replace a particular text extended to several paragraphs in a document with another text or part of a document by using ReplaceSingleLinemethod.
+You can replace a particular text extended to several paragraphs in a document with another text or part of a document by using `ReplaceSingleLine` method.

 The following code example illustrates how to replace the text extended to several paragraphs with simple text.